vignats/Experimental-project/README.md

 ## Outputs of the two scripts
 - Plot of comparaison between predicted BP and true BP.
-- RMSE evolution between test and train sets.
 - Visualization of training set, testing set and predict one.
+- RMSE evolution between test and train sets with `summarize_diagnostics`.